SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 Core 2 scheduler, which will consider any updates that are required to assign and load new Model replicas onto existing server replicas or to unload Model replicas where needed.

-Two important characteristics in the current implementation are important in terms of autoscaling and configuring the HPA scale-up policy:
+Two characteristics in the current implementation are important in terms of autoscaling and configuring the HPA scale-up policy:

 - The scheduler will not create new Server replicas when the existing replicas are not